gnormal/gnorm/site/content/cli/configuration.md

 # directory where gnorm is running.
 TemplateDir = "templates"

 # TablePath is a relative path for tables to be rendered.
-The table
+The table.tpl
 # template will be rendered with each table in turn.
 If the path is empty,
-# tables will not be rendered.
+# tables will not be rendered this way (though you could render them via the
+# schemas template).
 #
-# The table path may be a template, in which case the values .Schema and
+# The table path may be a template, in which case the values .Schema and .Table
-# .Table may be referenced, containing the name of the current schema and
+# may be referenced, containing the name of the current schema and table being
-# table being rendered.
-For example, "schemas/{{.Schema}}/{{.Table}}/{{.Table}}.go" would render
+# rendered.
+For example, "gnorm/{{.Schema}}/tables/{{.Table}}/{{.Table}}.go"
-# the "public.users" table to .schemas/public/users/users.go.
+# would render the "public.users" table to ./gnorm/public/tables/users/users.go.
 TablePath = "schemas/{{.Schema}}/{{.Table}}/{{.Table}}.go"

 # SchemaPath is a relative path for schemas to be rendered.
-The schema
+The schema.tpl
 # template will be rendered with each schema in turn.
 If the path is empty,
-# schema will not be rendered.
+# schemas will not be rendered.
 #
 # The schema path may be a template, in which case the value .Schema may be
 # referenced, containing the name of the current schema being rendered.
 For